Keap campaign repair

 Should I repair my Keap campaign or migrate it?

 Repair is usually better when one live path still matters and can be isolated.
-Migration planning is better when old Keap logic, customer state, access rules, and reporting need to move into another platform safely.
+Migration planning is better when old Keap logic, customer state, access rules, reporting, products, and campaign dependencies need to move into another platform safely.

 Can you delete old tags during campaign repair?